DCCHAU01/tags-2018-2022-MSSTATE/Theory&ImplementationOfProgLang-Spring-2022/ReadMe.txt

   Take those tokens and parse based on grammar rules.
   Construct a parse tree.
   Interpret the instructions in the parse tree.

+If I remember correctly, this project interprets and executes the basic instruction set from Pascal.